Phillipa d’Asvesnes -19 March 1355

 ‘When we were young you used to come hunting with me,’ Edward purred.

 ‘Not for long.
 Given that the original reason for our marriage was to give you an heir, I was locked up for three months before our mating to make sure that any child I bore would definitely be yours.
 I was guarded by a prial of clerics.
 It was perhaps a good precaution.’

 The chance comment caused memories to come flooding back.

 ‘There are I think, not many Moors or Egyptians in your family.
 The Princes dark skin could have caused great concern.’

 He patted her hand ‘I do love you, Phillipa.
 I do not know what I would do without you.
-I feel an indefinable contentment whenever I am with you.’.
-‘And you offer such good counsel, which is why I asked you to here this morning.’
+I feel an indefinable contentment whenever I am with you.,,’ He Smiled.
+‘And you offer such good counsel, which is why I asked you to be here this morning.’

-He stopped as another thought broke in.
+Without warning a scowl passed over husbands face.
 ‘Do you know where the Prince is?’
-He gazed around as if he thought his son might be hiding somewhere in the room.
+The King gazed around as if he thought his son might be hiding somewhere in the room.
 ‘I despair, Phillipa.
 I never know where he is.’

 ‘That is not quite true, Edward.
 We know that four days ago he visited the monks at Vale Royal and we know that he was intending to spend two nights in Chester, at a meeting of the Marcher Lords, saving the need for you to make the trip.’